 A good herbalist will be able to help you better understand your health concerns, and how they may be related to your diet, environment, lifestyle, and health history.

 After the herbal consultation

 Most herbalists will be able to recommend or supply many herbal products.
-These medicinal products may be single herbs but most likely will be a bespoke mixture of herbs.
-This may be in the form of liquid extracts such as herbal tinctures, or dry extracts such as dried, loose herbal tea, herbal extract capsules or tablets.
-You may also be recommended herbal cream, oil or gel as appropriate.
+Your herbal preparation may be single herbs but most likely will be a bespoke herbal formula.
+This may be in the form of liquid extracts such as a herbal tincture, or dry extracts such as dried, loose herbal tea, herbal extract capsules or tablets.
+You may also have a herbal cream, oil or gel as appropriate.

 Depending on training and experience herbalists can also provide dietary and lifestyle advice.
 For instance, your herbalist might recommend a weight loss programme, gentle stretching or refer you for another treatment such as acupuncture.